Visitors’ Behaviour that Czechs Find Rude

 • Don’t forget to take your shoes off before going in and put on the slippers you’ll probably be given (this could mean that you have to remember to wear socks that don’t have holes in them!).

 • You can take with you some photographs of your family or home.
-This is normal social convention and, as your host will wish to show off his or her photos, it is good to reciprocate.
+This is a normal social convention, and, as your host will wish to show off his or her photos, it is good to reciprocate.